 It’s not totally clear what the underlying cause is, but research suggests short-sightedness runs in the family.
-Not enough time spent outdoors is a contributing factor along with too much time spent focusing on objects up close like books, screens or other devices.
+It’s also interesting to note that spending too much time inside or focused on objects up close (like books, screens, etc) can be a contributing factor.

-It’s often picked up in childhood and without intervention it tends to get worse until after the teenage years.
-But with myopia control strategies is it possible to significantly reduce the rate and degree of deterioration.
+It’s often picked up in childhood, but if it’s not treated it tends to get worse until after the teenage years – that’s why early detection is really important.
+The good news is that there are strategies that can significantly reduce the rate and degree of deterioration.

-Myopia control methods depend on a person’s age, prescription and lifestyle needs.
-Some common treatment options include: myopia control or distance-centre multifocal contact lenses, atropine eye drops, bifocal or multifocal glasses, or orthokeratology (which entails the wearing of rigid contact lenses while you sleep to help reshape the cornea).
+Some common treatment paths include: distance-centre multifocal contact lenses, atropine eye drops, bifocal or multifocal glasses, or orthokeratology (which entails the wearing of rigid contact lenses while you sleep to help reshape the cornea).